 What is walk-in job interview and why do companies use them?
 A walk-in job interview, also known as an open job interview, is an interview for employment where companies accept job applications during a range of times when all applicants who are interested in applying can attend.

 How Do Open Job Interviews Work?

-On the plus side, employers often hold open interviews when they have multiple openings to fill, so you still should have a good chance of getting hired even if there are a lot of other candidates.
+On the plus side, employers often hold walk-in interviews when they have multiple openings to fill, so you still should have a good chance of getting hired even if there are a lot of other candidates.

 Interviews may be held on a one-on-one basis in an interview or meeting room.
 Otherwise, there may be tables set up for recruiters to chat informally with applicants.
 The interviews will be brief.
 Applicants may be asked to stay to discuss a job further with a recruiter or a second interview at a later date may be arranged.
 In some cases, applicants are offered a job on-the-spot.

 Interviews During a Block of Time

-Open interviews are typically held during a block of time and are held on a first-come, first-served basis.
+Walk-in interviews are typically held during a block of time and are held on a first-come, first-served basis.
 These interviews are often held for seasonal employment or by companies looking to fill many positions at once.
 Companies that have an ongoing need for new employees may hold daily or weekly walk-in interviews.